Leaseweb/terraform-provider-leaseweb/docs/resources/public_cloud_instance.md

 Required:

-- `id` (String) Image ID.**WARNING!** Changing this value once running will cause this instance to be destroyed and a new one to be created.
+- `id` (String) Can be either an Operating System or a UUID in case of a Custom ImageImage ID.**WARNING!** Changing this value once running will cause this instance to be destroyed and a new one to be created.

 Read-Only: